qwo/blog/content/recurse/week-1.md

 ---
 Many of these practices evolved during my first week.
 I abandoned Slack after I easily found myself distracted by different channels when I went to take notes or save links.
 After I noticed a disparate amount of time I spent sussing out the right idea, I picked ideas from the board and attempted to spend more time Programming.

-I'm always curious to know what techniques help people pick and work on ideas that matter to them and their process.
-Share below if any of this works for you or specific processed that help you.
-I'll probably change up a few of these practices and continue evolving them over time.
+I'm always curious to know what techniques and process help people work on ideas that matter to them most effectively.
+Share below if any of this works for you or if theres a specific process that helps you.